Saltburn-by-the-Sea: Pier

-Saltburn's attractions include a Grade II* renovated pier, the only pleasure pier on the whole of the North East and Yorkshire coast.
+Saltburn's attractions include a Grade II* listed renovated pier, the only pleasure pier in the North East and Yorkshire coast.

 Miniature railway

-The Saltburn Miniature Railway is a gauge railway that runs south from Cat Nab Station close to the beach, for about ½ mile inland to Forest Halt, where there is a woodland walk and the Italian Gardens.
+The Saltburn Miniature Railway is a gauge railway that runs south from Cat Nab station, close to the beach, for about ½ mile inland to Forest Halt; here, there is a woodland walk and the Italian Gardens.

 Public houses

-As the town had been founded by Quakers, the SIC had a ban on public houses.
-Alcohol was served in the hotels and the bars attached to them, and in private members' clubs, which included; Ruby Street Social Club (formerly The British Legion; now demolished), Lune Street Social Club (Top Club), Milton Street Social Club (Bottom Club), The Red Lodge, The Conservative Club, Saltburn Golf Club, Saltburn Cricket, Tennis and Bowls Club and The Queens (known locally as The Swingdoors).
+As the town had been founded by Quakers, the Saltburn Improvement Company had a ban on public houses.
+Alcohol was served in the hotels and the bars attached to them, and in private members' clubs; these included: Ruby Street Social Club (formerly The British Legion; now demolished), Lune Street Social Club (Top Club), Milton Street Social Club (Bottom Club), The Red Lodge, The Conservative Club, Saltburn Golf Club, Saltburn Cricket, Tennis and Bowls Club, and The Queens (known locally as "The Swingdoors").

 Saltburn's first public house (independent of an existing hotel) was The Victoria, opened on 8 December 1982.

-Today the following public houses exist in Saltburn: Alexandra Vaults (known locally as Back Alex), The Victoria, The Marine, The Ship Inn, Vista Mar and The Hop and Vine (formerly Windsor's).
+Today, the following are public houses in Saltburn: Alexandra Vaults (known locally as "Back Alex"), The Victoria, The Marine, The Ship Inn, Vista Mar and The Hop and Vine (formerly Windsor's).

 Teddy's Nook (The Cottage)

 Teddy's Nook is a house built in 1862 by Henry Pease, a director of the Stockton and Darlington Railway, for his own occupation.

 Pease was responsible for the foundation of the seaside resort and the sturdy sandstone house was first named The Cottage.

-Lillie Langtry—The Jersey Lily, stayed at the house at sometime between 1877 and 1880.
-She was often visited by Edward Prince of Wales (later Edward VII of the United Kingdom) who had a suite of rooms at the Zetland Hotel.
+Lillie Langtry, The Jersey Lily, stayed at the house at sometime between 1877 and 1880.
+She was visited often by Edward Prince of Wales (later Edward VII), who had a suite of rooms at the Zetland Hotel.
 The cottage, consequently, became known as Teddy's Nook.

-The Cottage was only one of four similar houses to be called Clifton Villas.

-The cottage was the family home of Audrey Collins, MBE, who served as Mayor of Saltburn and chair of the South Tees Health Authority.
-Middlesbrough's James Cook University Hospital has named a teaching unit in her name.
+The cottage was only one of four similar houses to be called Clifton Villas.
+It was the family home of Audrey Collins MBE, who served as Mayor of Saltburn and chair of the South Tees Health Authority.
+Middlesbrough's James Cook University Hospital named a teaching unit in her name.